A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Results

-Fig. \ref{fig:lumc_recons} shows an LUMC-COR example representative of the first two trends.
-MUNIT image translation produced severe anatomical defects and predicted false structure in the lower region of the image where the ground truth, in fact, contains low signal.
-At $R$=4, PnP-CoSMo was visually similar to PnP-CNN, with the main difference being a blur effect in PnP-CNN and mild texture artifacts in PnP-CoSMo.
+Fig. \ref{fig:lumc_recons} shows examples from the LUMC-COR and LUMC-TRA datasets representative of the first two trends.
+We observe that MUNIT image translation produced severe anatomical defects and falsely predicted structure in the lower region of the image, where the ground truth actually contains low signal.
+At $R$=4, reconstructions of PnP-CoSMo and PnP-CNN were perceptually similar, with the main difference being bluriness in PnP-CNN and mild texture artifacts in PnP-CoSMo.
 At $R$=10, PnP-CNN reconstruction was non-viable, containing severe blur and artifacts (green arrows).
-On the other hand, PnP-CoSMo did not degrade much from the $R$=4 case and most fine structures were sharply resolved (green arrows).
-However, an interesting failure mode of PnP-CoSMo at high acceleration was the subtle localized distortions in the anatomy (magenta arrows).
+On the other hand, PnP-CoSMo did not severely degrade compared to the $R$=4 case, with fine anatomical structures staying sharply resolved (green arrows).
+However, a potential failure mode of PnP-CoSMo at high acceleration is observed, namely, subtle localized distortions in the anatomy (magenta arrows).